Osvic1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6.Display third line of file \
 7.Create file with a hard name and some words \
 8.Write into a file \
+9.Duplicate the last line of a file \